-The Landscape Research Group is based in Britain but with global membership.
-It encourages an exchange of ideas about landscape and promotes research and practices that engage landscape and environment.
+The Landscape Research Group founded in 1967, is an international, independent and not-for-profit organisation based in the United Kingdom but with global membership.
+It works to advance interdisciplinary landscape research through dissemination, communication and exchange across global communities of interest.
+It promotes research and practices that engage landscape and environment.
 It sponsors public programs and conferences and publishes the Routeledge Journal Landscape Research.
 It also issues LR Extra, a newsletter to promote interdisciplinary thought and dialogue on landscape issues.

 Macaulay Land Use Research Institute www.macaulay.ac.uk

 The Macaulay Land Use Research Institute (now part of the James Hutton Institute), based in Aberdeen, Scotland, is an international center for research and consultancy on the environmental and social consequences of rural land uses.
 It has conducted research on landscape issues, particularly in relation to wind farms.

 Natural England is the successor of the Countryside Commission and the Countryside Agency.
 Its role is to “conserve and enhance the natural environment, for its intrinsic value, the wellbeing and enjoyment of people and the economic prosperity that it brings.”
 It has classified England into National Character Areas on the basis of landscape character and has carried out Landscape Character Assessments across England.
 The former Countryside Agency combined with English Nature to produce the Character of England map.

 The Landscape Institute (UK) is the chartered body for over 5,000 members in the landscape profession.
 It is an educational charity that promotes the art and science of landscape practice.